 - The process of identifying potential security risks, and

 - Determining the probability of occurrence and magnitude of risks.

-Another requirement of the security policies in HIPAA compliance is a sanction policy within the organization.
-An organization must "“Apply appropriate sanctions against workforce members who fail to comply with the security policies and procedures of the covered entity.”
+Another requirement of the security policies to become HIPAA compliant is a sanction policy within the organization.
+An organization must “Apply appropriate sanctions against workforce members who fail to comply with the security policies and procedures of the covered entity.”
 This would apply to business associates as well.

 1) Administrative Safeguards

-The first element of HIPAA compliance on the security rule is administrative safeguards.
-The Security Rule defines administrative safeguards as, “administrative actions, and policies and procedures, to manage the selection, development, implementation, and maintenance of security measures to protect electronic protected health information PHI and to manage the conduct of the covered entity’s workforce in relation to the protection of that information.”
+The first element of compliance with the HIPAA security rule is administrative safeguards.
+The Security Rules outlined administrative safeguards as, “administrative actions, and policies and procedures, to manage the selection, development, implementation, and maintenance of security measures to protect electronic protected health information PHI and to manage the conduct of the covered entity’s workforce in relation to the protection of that information.”

 Reviewing Activity Logs